cnpem-elt/ldc-sw/README.md

 This module was provided to test the functionalities of the LDC Board and validate the project concept.<br>
 It handles the communication between a bench power supply with SCPI, [PyDRS](https://pypi.org/project/pydrs/) and the LDC Board itself.<br>
-The code is divided by three principal scripts:
+The code is divided in three principal scripts:
 - SCPI Commands
 - LDC Commands
 - Accuracy Test